EmbodiedOcc: Embodied 3D Occupancy Prediction for Vision-based Online Scene Understanding: Experiments

 \subsection{EmbodiedOcc-ScanNet Benchmark}

-In this paper, we propose an EmbodiedOcc-ScanNet benchmark based on the locally annotated Occ-Scannet dataset.
-We explain our benchmark in detail in three parts: task descriptions, datasets, and evaluation metrics we use.

 \textbf{Task Descriptions.} We conducted two tasks to evaluate our EmbodiedOcc framework: local occupancy prediction and embodied occupancy prediction.
-Local occupancy prediction shares the same setting with previous works, which accept monocular images as input and obtain the occupancy prediction within the frustum of the corresponding camera.
-Embodied occupancy prediction accepts real-time visual inputs continuously and updates the occupancy prediction of the current scene online.
-The visual input at a certain step \(t\) during embodied occupancy prediction is still monocular, which is a relatively challenging setting compared with multi-view input or input with 3D information.
+Local occupancy prediction shares the same setting with previous works, which accept monocular image as input and obtain the occupancy within the current frustum.
+Embodied occupancy prediction accepts real-time visual inputs continuously and updates the occupancy of the current scene online.
+The visual input at a certain step \(t\) during embodied occupancy prediction is still monocular, which is a more challenging setting compared with multi-view input or input with 3D information.

-\textbf{Datasets.} In the local occupancy prediction task, we used the Occ-ScanNet dataset~\cite{yu2024monocular} which provides frames in \(60\times60\times36\) voxel grids(a \(4.8m\times4.8m\times2.88m\) box in front of the camera).
-These frames are labeled with 12 semantics, including 11 for valid semantics(ceiling, floor, wall, window, chair, bed, sofa, table, tvs, furniture, objects) and 1 for empty space.
-We trained and evaluated our local occupancy prediction module on this dataset.
+\textbf{Datasets.} We trained and evaluated our local refinement module on the Occ-ScanNet dataset~\cite{yu2024monocular}, which provides frames in \(60\times60\times36\) voxel grids (a \(4.8m\times4.8m\times2.88m\) box in front of the camera).
+These frames are labeled with 12 semantics, including 11 for valid semantics (ceiling, floor, wall, window, chair, bed, sofa, table, tvs, furniture, objects) and 1 for empty space.

 Based on this dataset, we reorganized an EmbodiedOcc-ScanNet dataset to train and evaluate our EmbodiedOcc framework~\cite{silberman2012indoor, yu2024monocular}.
-During the training and evaluation of our EmbodiedOcc framework, we have to ensure that scenes in the training set are different from those in the evaluating set.
-So we split the scenes again and obtained our final EmbodiedOcc-ScanNet dataset, which comprises 537/137 scenes in the train/val splits.
-Each scene in the EmbodiedOcc-ScanNet dataset consists of 30 posed frames with their corresponding occupancy.
-The resolutions of global occupancy of each scene are calculated by \((\mathit{l}_{x}\times\mathit{l}_{y}\times\mathit{l}_{z})/0.08m\), where \((\mathit{l}_{x}\times\mathit{l}_{y}\times\mathit{l}_{z})\) is the range of this scene in the world coordinate system.
-In addition, we maintain a global mask of the visible range in corresponding global occupancy for each frame.
+Our EmbodiedOcc-ScanNet comprises 537/137 scenes in the train/val splits.
+Each scene consists of 30 posed frames with their corresponding local occupancies.
+The resolutions of global occupancy of each scene are calculated by \(\mathit{l}_{x}\times\mathit{l}_{y}\times\mathit{l}_{z}/(0.08m)^3\), where \(\mathit{l}_{x}\times\mathit{l}_{y}\times\mathit{l}_{z}\) is the range of this scene in the world coordinate system.
+In addition, we associate grid points that can be projected onto the camera plane for each frame as the global mask of this frame.
 By splicing the global mask of all processed frames, we can easily obtain the occupancy ground truth of the explored part in the current scene.